dovecot/documentation/docs/developers/design/mail_storage.md

 ## Required Methods

-Methods that mail storage backends need to implement are:
+Methods that mail storage drivers need to implement are:

 ### `get_setting_parser_info()`